Azure/AppService/_posts/2024-01-10-Deployment-Status-API-CLI.md

 ![Build Failed]({{site.baseurl}}/media/2024/01/deployment-build-failed.jpg)

 **Site startup failed after deployment:**
 Once the build is done, the API checks to see if the site is restarted.
-It keeps polling for 10 mins for the site to startup and gives an error if it does not start in that time.
-Currently, there is no way to alter the timeout but we are working on a way in which you can configure the timeout for site startup after deployment.
+It keeps polling for 10 minutes for the site to startup and gives an error if it does not start in that time.
+You can look at your site logs to determine why your site failed to startup in 10 minutes.

 ![Runtime Failed]({{site.baseurl}}/media/2024/01/deployment-runtime-failed.jpg)